PHorg Logo

 April 18, 1906

-A first person account of the earthquake by a guest at the Palace Hotel.
+A first person account of the earthquake by a guest at The Palace Hotel.

 The Los Angeles Herald, April 20, 1906.